 - Pills That Look Like Prescription Opioids

-Drug dealers often sell Fentanyl mixed with other drugs, such as heroin, cocaine, methamphetamine, and MDMA.
-Lacing drugs with fentanyl is done to produce a more potent high at a lower price.
-Mixing drugs is especially risky because the user may not even know they’ve been dosed.
+Drug dealers often sell Fentanyl mixed with other drugs, such as heroin or cocaine.
+Lacing drugs with fentanyl produces a more potent high at a lower price.
+Mixing drugs is especially risky because the user may not know they’ve been dosed.

 How does Fentanyl Affect the Brain?